UWCS/rs118/src/chip8.md

 ### Task 3.6: Dxyn (draw)

 This is probably the hardest instruction.
 CHIP-8 has sprites which are 8 bits wide and up to 15 bytes tall.
-This instruction draws one of those sprites to the screen at position (`Vx`,`Vy`).
-Info on how sprites should wrap varies, but generally the X and Y coordinates should be modulo the display size, ie an X-coordinate of 69 should be interpreted as a coordinate of 6.
+This instruction draws the sprite starting at the address in the index register to the screen at position (`Vx`,`Vy`).
+Info on how sprites should wrap varies, but generally the X and Y coordinates should be modulo the display size, ie an X-coordinate of 69 should be interpreted as a coordinate of 6, and sprites should not partially wrap.
 Drawing works by XORing the pixels onto the display, and the `VF` register should also be set to `1` if this causes any pixels to be erased.

 - Set `X` to the value in `Vx` modulo 64
 - Set `Y` to the value in `Vy` modulo 32
 - Zero `VF`
 - For each row in the n-byte sprite
+  - if y is out of bounds, stop drawing the sprite
   - For each bit in the byte/row
+    - If x is out of bounds, stop drawing the row
     - XOR the bit onto the screen
       - Set `VF = 1` if this caused a pixel to be erased.